This web page is no longer actively updated. Please visit the following URL for current HITM deadlines: https://honors.fsu.edu/academics/honors-major

 - An optional fourth faculty member from any department.

-Members of the faculty committee must read and approve the student's prospectus as well as the final thesis paper, and are required to be present for the formal defense.
-When selecting a faculty committee, it is important to go over a proposed timeline, and give the committee member an opportunity to discuss any conflicts with their schedule.
-Modern technology enables us to include faculty members from a distance, but this is generally the exception, not the rule.
-Ideally the full committee will be present on campus for the duration of the project.
+Members of the supervisory committee must read and approve the student's prospectus as well as the final project, and are required to be present for the formal defense.
+When selecting a supervisory committee, it is important to go over a proposed timeline, and give the committee member an opportunity to discuss any conflicts with their schedule.

 At this stage, students may also need to consider what will be required for them to successfully complete their research.
 This may include, but not be limited to: